Hibernal Hills 50k race

 • Crisps

-• High 5 energy gels
+• High 5 and SIS energy gels

 • PB, jam, cheese, ham, marmite sandwiches